unik-name/help-unikname/docs/3-unikname-connect/integration-technology/nodejs/README.md

   client_secret: uniknameConnectApiSecretKey,

   // This URL will be called later by your user's browser at the end of connection process
-  redirect_uris: [ 'https://<YOUR_HOST:PORT>/auth/unikname/callback'], // You need the real hostname here, and the real protocol (http/https), as it is called by your user's browser
+  redirect_uris: [ 'https://<YOUR_HOST:PORT>/auth/unikname/callback'], // You need the real hostname here, and the real protocol (http/https), as it is called by your user's browser at execution time

   response_types: ['code'],
 });

-// Your existing code, or quite similar
+// Your existing code, or quite similar, AFTER calling Issuer#discover
 // catch 404 and forward to error handler app.use(function(req, res, next) {
   ...